-The change in the dependency of precipitation on Agulhas leakage strength on precipitation from the past to the future requires further investigation.
-A possible explanation could be that only the trend in precipitation in the WRZ is directly linked to the strength of the Agulhas leakage, whereas precipitation at the southeast coast is rather linked to the Agulhas Current.
-The signal of the weakening Agulhas Current may dominate the signal of the strengthening Agulhas leakage for the precipitation in the South African SRZ and especially for precipitation over the southeast coast of South Africa.
-An analysis of impact of the Agulhas Current System on the winter rainfall (shown in the appendix B), indicates that the decline in austral winter rainfall in the past is driven by the Agulhas leakage and in the future by both Agulhas leakage and Agulhas Current.
-Another possible explanation might be that the Agulhas Current is only weakening at its current-day location (here measured at 32 °S) and is shifting southward, away from the coast.
+winter rainfall in the past is driven by the Agulhas leakage and in the future by both Agulhas leakage and Agulhas Current.
+Another possible explanation might be that the Agulhas Current is only weakening at its current-day location (here measured at 32°S) and is shifting southward, away from the coast.
 This has been stated by Yang et al. (2016).
-And as has been found by Jury et al. (1993), the precipitation at the southeast coast is linked to a Agulhas Current core located close to the coast.
-The strength of the Agulhas Current is linked to the strength of the trade winds (Loveday et al., 2014) and the strength of the Agulhas leakage is linked to the position and strength of the westerlies (Beal et al., 2011; Durgadoo et al., 2013) (Durgadoo et al., 2013; Beal et al., 2011).
-The westerlies have intensified and shifted poleward from the historical simulation to the scenario simulation, as already shown in Fig. figure 5a.
+And as has been found by Jury et al. (1993)Further, the precipitation at the southeast coast is linked to a an Agulhas Current core located close to the coast (Jury et al., 1993).
+The strength of the Agulhas Current is linked to the strength of the trade winds (Loveday et al., 2014) and the strength of the Agulhas leakage is linked to the position and strength of the westerlies (Durgadoo et al., 2013; Beal et al., 2011).
+The westerlies have intensified and shifted poleward from the historical simulation to the scenario simulation, as

 Thus, a decrease in precipitation took place over some parts of southern Africa in the past and is projected to do so for a large part of southern Africa in the future.
 This is linked to changes in both oceanic and atmospheric circulation.
-We have shown that the weakening of the Agulhas Current, both in the past and in the future, is associated with a reduction in precipitation, especially along the southeast coast, whereas the increase in Agulhas leakage is associated with a reduction of precipitation in the WRZ.
-At the same time, changes in the position and the strength of the westerlies and, related to that, changes in the SLP pattern, likely impact precipitation through other mechanisms not investigated here, such as changes in cut-off lows or in ridging highs -(Ivanciu et al., 2022b)
+We have shown that the weakening of the Agulhas Current, both in the past and in the future, is associated with a reduction in precipitation, especially along the southeast coast, whereas the increase in Agulhas leakage is associated with a reduction of precipitation

+320 in the WRZ.
+At the same time, changes in the position and the strength of the westerlies and, related to that, changes in the

+SLP pattern, likely impact precipitation through other mechanisms not investigated here, such as changes in cut-off lows or in ridging highs (Ivanciu et al., 2022b).

-6 Conclusions Discussion and discussion conclusions
+6 Discussion and conclusions